Jzweifel15/top_movies_cli/README.md

 ## Usage

+6/23/20 15:07
+Today, marks the completion of my gem.
+Each movie is successfully created, listed, and, when chosen, displays the corresponding information that can be found for each movie on the Rotten Tomatoes website.
+I made some touch-ups to the interface to try to make the program a bit more creative/friendly to the eyes for anyone that may use the program.

 6/22/20 16:58
 Today, I have successfully created a MovieScraper class and a Movie class.
 The MovieScraper class has a class method that takes in an argument of a URL (the URL that the gem scrapes from to get its data), uses the Nokogiri and Open-URI gems to collect the information we need (title, value, release date, and description), then iterates through the data and creates a hash to store each movie's information, and pushes each instance to an array.
 This array will allow us to have access and see each instance that got created.